 The Intent IOC contains one or multiple IntentExpectation(s) which includes MnS consumer's requirements, goals and contexts given to a 3GPP system.

-The Intent IOC also contain intentAdminState to support intent lifecycle management.
-In case MnS consumer want to suspend an intent, MnS consumer can request MnS producer to configure attribute intentAdminState with value "DEACTIVATED".
-A suspended intent means this intent is not considered for fulfilment.
-In case MnS consumer want to resume an intent on the MnS producer side when the intent is suspended, MnS consumer can request MnS producer to configure attribute intentAdminState with value "ACTIVATED".
+The Intent IOC also contains intentAdminState to support intent lifecycle management.
+In case MnS consumer wants to suspend an intent, MnS consumer can request MnS producer to configure attribute intentAdminState with the value "DEACTIVATED".
+A suspended intent means this intent is not considered for fulfillment.
+In case MnS consumer wants to resume an intent on the MnS producer side when the intent is suspended, MnS consumer can request MnS producer to configure attribute intentAdminState with the value "ACTIVATED".

 The attribute "observationPeriod" indicates the observation period of the fulfilmentInfo for corresponding ExpectationTargets, IntentExpectations and Intent.
-The observation period can be set by the MnS consumer or by the MnS producer if the MnS consumer does not provide a value
+The observation period can be set by the MnS consumer or by the MnS producer if the MnS consumer does not provide a value.